corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 ### `nil` Panics in Production

-> I call it my billion-dollar mistake.
-It was the invention of the null reference in 1965 … This has led to innumerable errors, vulnerabilities, and system crashes, which have probably caused a billion dollars of pain and damage in the last forty years.
->
-> — Tony Hoare, inventor of `null`, [QCon London 2009](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/)

-This is the one I hear most often.
-You ship a Go service, it runs fine for months, and then one Tuesday at 3 a.m. a code path runs where someone forgot to check whether a pointer was `nil`, and the goroutine panics.
+You ship a Go service, it runs fine for months, and then a code path runs where someone forgot to check whether a pointer was `nil`, and the goroutine panics.
 A common case is a lookup that returns the zero value, or a struct whose pointer fields survived deserialization without being populated:

 ```go